Sally Gifford: TV and film

 In 2004, Gifford become the host of the CBC's The-X. She was also selected to host the "Battle of the Mascots", a kids segment, that was part of CBC's coverage of the 2004 Grey Cup.

 In 2005 she appeared with Michael Ironside in the short film On That Day about the horrors of war.
 She has also guest-starred on various TV shows.

 In 2007 Gifford appeared in the drama television film In God's Country.
 She also played a recurring role of Tanya in MVP on Soapnet, and appeared in the 2008 film Killing Mr. Kissel.

 She was also one of 16 improvisational actors in the film subHysteria (2010).

 Gifford played Amanda in the 2013–14 miniseries Farmed and Dangerous.

 Gifford wrote the script for the drama feature film Kangaroo Island, directed by her husband Tim (as Timothy David).
 Filmed on Kangaroo Island in South Australia, it has its world premiere at the 2024 Adelaide Film Festival on 3 November 2024.

 Personal life

 Gifford is married to Australian filmmaker Tim Piper (also known as Timothy David).

 In 2013 she gained widespread attention for appearing in a viral video showing her appearance radically transformed by Photoshop, which was directed by her husband Tim.
 The video was first posted on Global Democracy in 2012, with the aim of forcing advertisers to publish disclaimers on airbrushed ads, and went viral in October 2013.

-Piper also served as one of the two creators, writers, and executive producers for Farmed and Dangerous, in which she appeared.
+Gifford also served as one of the two creators, writers, and executive producers for Farmed and Dangerous, in which she appeared.